You were teammates. Now you're opponents. Let's fix that.

 Here's what might be happening in your relationship right now

 Every small thing explodes into a fight.
 You're walking on eggshells.
 A simple comment about dinner or schedules turns into a blowup.
-You're exhausted from trying to get it "right" and never knowing what will set things off.
+You rehearse how you're going to bring up the dishwasher before you even open your mouth.

 You know exactly how the fight will go before it even starts.
 Same topics, same hurt, same lack of resolution.
 You could script it at this point—and nothing ever actually changes.